 Luncheon with Special Keynote Speaker

-2016 marks the Law Review‘s celebration of its 25th anniversary.
-Its first issue was published in 1991, and since then, the Law Review has completed 28 volumes encompassing 390 articles.
+The Law Review’s first issue was published in 1991, and since then, the Law Review has completed 30 volumes encompassing 390 articles.
 More.

 The Hon.
 Leroy R. Hassell, Sr., Writing Competition is held every spring in memoriam of the esteemed Virginia jurist.
 Regent University Law Review sponsors this competition to foster and celebrate excellence in legal scholarship among the Regent University community.
 The winner receives a cash prize of $500 and their article becomes eligible for publication in a future edition of the Regent University Law Review.

 We are pleased to announce the eleventh annual Hon.
 Leroy R. Hassell, Sr., Writing Competition

 2018 SUBMISSION RULES AND PROCEDURES

 Writing Topic: This year’s writing topic is a semi-open topic.
 Any paper submitted that otherwise complies with the rules will be considered if it is scholarly material of publishable quality that advocates a legal position consistent with the Regent University Law Review mission statement as set forth below:

 The Mission of the Law Review is to bring glory to God and to make the character and person of Jesus Christ known through the publication of excellent and principled legal scholarship.
 The Law Review strives to achieve this mission in the following ways: (1) The publication of well-written scholarship that demonstrates the application of Christian principles to legal issues; (2) the publication of well-written scholarship that benefits the practicing bar; (3) the training of Law Review members in legal writing and editing; and (4) the equipping of Law Review members for effective leadership in the legal community.